1969 Tecno FB, F2, F3

 We think this is an amazing opportunity to get a professionally restored iconic Tecno from the late 1960’s era of classic formula car racing, and for a bargain price.

-Someone is going to complete the livery on this car and it will be a show-stopper in the paddock, much as the works cars were back in the day It will also be a race winner, by design, and by its current state of preparation.
-Some lucky soul may even track down its early history.
+Someone is going to complete the livery on this car and it will be a show-stopper in the paddock, much as the works cars were back in the day.
+We think it will also be a race winner by design, and by its current state of preparation.
+Someone may even track down its early history.
 That would be the icing on the cake, and maybe more…

 All vehicle descriptions are accurate to the best of our knowledge at the time of writing.
 Corrections, and supplemental information, are always welcome.
 Buyers are responsible for confirming vehicle histories, condition, and authenticity to their own satisfaction prior to purchase.
 Motorsports Market is not the owner of the vehicle and assumes no liability for errors and omissions.

 (c) 1996-2021, Motorsports Market.
 All Rights Reserved.

 Please Contact Us if you have any questions or comments,

 or would like to make a non-binding offer.